jimm/kronut/README.md

 corresponding `KRONUT_{TEXT_EDITOR,VISUAL,EDITOR,VI}_OPTIONS` environment
 variable that is passed to the editor command.

-The slot name must be a single line after the "# Slot Name" Markdown header.
+The slot name must be a single line after the "# Slot Name" Markdown (or "* Slot Name" Org mode) header.
 Names longer than 24 characters will be truncated to fit.

-The comments must start after the "# Comments" Markdown header.
+The comments must start after the "# Comments" Markdown header ("* Comments" in Org mode).
 The comment will be truncated after 512 characters.

 ## Too-Long Name or Comments

 Whenever a slot name or comment you enter too long, it is truncated before it is sent to the Kronos.
-When that happens, Kronut tells you and gives you a chance to re-open your editor with the longer data that you saved using the `r` command.
+When that happens, Kronut tells you and gives you a chance to re-open your editor using the `r` command.
+It will open your editor with the longer data that you last saved so you can make it fit.
 That way, if you want to re-edit the slot you'll have all that lovely text you added that was truncated.

-## Warnings

-In "edit" mode, Kronut doesn't know how to tell the Kronos save the set list itself.
-After you've changed one or more slots, you must manually save the set list on the Kronos.

 ## A Note For Emacs Users